finanalyst/raku-pod-render/README.md

-# Render Pod
+# Generic Pod Renderer
->Generic Renderer for POD files
+>Transforms POD in a Raku module/pod to HTML and MarkDown.

 ----